brenthuisman/par2deep/README.md

 ### Changelog

+ * 2018-05-30: v1.0.2.
+GUI updates: file doubleclick now checkes if string is file, added tooltips to GUI settings, and treeview category headers have a bit for info (nb of files in category).
+CLI updates: same par2deep import check as GUI.
- * 2018-05-25: Crossplatform doubleclick in treeview.
+ * 2018-05-25: v1.0.1.
+Crossplatform doubleclick in treeview.
 Improved Windows par2 executable finding.
 New cx_Freeze installer script.
 Converted relative imports.
  * 2016-08-20: Ensured par2 command is called correctly from Windows and other OS in GUI mode.
 Added NSIS installer script.
  * 2016-08-12: Revamped tool.
 Reset to v1.0.0.
 Includes Tkinter gui. cli unchanged apart from cosmetics.
  * 2016-08-07: Added optional config files, excludes, extensions, and parity completeness check.